ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 └─────────┘
 ```

-The [file](assets/data_small.csv) has 1k of rows, but ClickHouse loaded only 990 since we’ve asked to skip the first 10.
+The [file](assets/data_small.csv) has 1k rows, but ClickHouse loaded only 990 since we’ve asked to skip the first 10.

 ### Treating NULL values in CSV files

-Null values can be encoded in a different way depending on the application that generated the file.
+Null values can be encoded differently depending on the application that generated the file.
 By default, ClickHouse uses `\N` as a Null value in CSV.
-But we can change that using [format_csv_null_representation](https://clickhouse.com/docs/en/operations/settings/settings/#format_tsv_null_representation) option.
+But we can change that using the [format_csv_null_representation](https://clickhouse.com/docs/en/operations/settings/settings/#format_tsv_null_representation) option.

 Suppose we have the following CSV file: